Why You Should Add Apples to Your Grocery List (Plus 10 Ways to Eat Them)

 I don’t see too many apple smoothies flying around the Internet, but green apples are a great addition to your morning smoothie.
 Their strong, tart taste is great for masking the bitterness of vegetables you sneak into your drink.

-So many textures are at play in this crunchy, creamy salad!
+So many textures are at play in this crunchy, creamy broccoli and apple salad!
 It’s a new take on a salad I used to see on my grandma’s dinner table.

-The recipe subs in Greek yogurt for half of the mayonnaise to keep the salad low in calories.
+The recipe subs in Greek yogurt for half of the mayonnaise to keep the salad lower in calories.

 Nothing says fall like a freshly baked apple pie.

-And this is straight-up the cutest apple pie I’ve ever seen.
+And this spiced bourbon apple pie is straight-up the cutest one I’ve ever seen.
 The bourbon brings a new spin to traditional apple pie, but you can leave it out if you wish.

 I have to admit that I’m not a big pie-baker.
 I don’t have the patience!
-So these biscuits are right up my alley.
+So these apple pie biscuits are right up my alley.

 The recipe embraces the messiness of biscuits and adds the sweet filling of a pie.
 Trust me, any recipe from Joy the Baker will be delicious.

-This would be a perfect recipe for a Halloween party (or a normal Wednesday night).
+This slow-cooker apple pie dip would be perfect for a Halloween party (or a normal Wednesday night).

 Just pop the ingredients in a slow cooker for two hours and you’ve got a sticky, sweet, apple dip to serve about eight people.